The Briarwood School (Houston, Texas): Annual Benefit

 Briarwood hosts an annual fundraising gala during the spring referred to as the Annual Benefit.
 The Benefit typically includes a sit-down dinner, speakers, musical entertainment, and a silent and live auction.
 From its inception in 1970 until the early-2000s, the Annual Benefit was traditionally held at large Houston-area theaters, including Jones Hall and the Wortham Theater Center, and was headlined by celebrity singers or entertainers.
 Some celebrities who have performed for the Annual Benefit include Henry Mancini (1979), John Denver (1987), Gladys Knight (1992), and The Pointer Sisters (1999).
 Special patron ticket buyers were occasionally treated to an afterparty, including the 1988 Benefit with Johnny Mathis, which Ninfa Laurenzo notably attended.
 The Annual Benefit regularly raises six figures in donations; for example, the 2001 Benefit featuring Lou Rawls raised $600,000.

 Athletics

 Briarwood provides an all-inclusive selection of sports for Middle and Upper Schools.
 The Mustangs are associated with TAPPS, competing as a 2A member, along with the Texas Christian Flag League (TCFL) for flag football.
-Flag football has won back-to-back state championships in 2023 and 2024.
-Boys tennis was a small-school powerhouse in the 1990s, winning five straight state championships from 1991–1995.
+Flag football won back-to-back state championships in 2023 and 2024.
+Boys tennis was a small-school powerhouse in the 1990s, winning five straight state championships from 1991 to 1995.